gitter-badger/orodruin/CONTRIBUTING.md

 ### Designer

 - We use [Sass][sass] across whole project.
 Please, keep that (no SCSS).
-- As mixin library we use [Bourbon][bourbon] with [Neat][neat].
-In my honest opinion Compass is overbloated and provide no functionality that Bourbon don't cover in much simpler way.
 - Use [Idiomatic CSS Style Guide][idiomatic].
 - Document your styles using [KSS][kss].
 - Install dependencies using Bower.